This content block does not have a preview.

 On June 28, the hottest day in Portland’s recorded history, Central City Concern officially broke ground on a new project: The Westwind Apartments!

 The Westwind moves CCC forward in our mission of serving the most vulnerable in our community.
-Located in the heart of Old Town Portland at the corner of NW 6th and Davis, The Westwind Apartments will be home to 100 new units, 70 of which will provide permanent supportive housing for individuals experiencing chronic homelessness.
+Located in the heart of Old Town Portland at the corner of NW 6th and Flanders, The Westwind Apartments will be home to 100 new units, 70 of which will provide permanent supportive housing for individuals experiencing chronic homelessness.
 The remaining units will be for community members with limited incomes.

-CCC is partnering with the Native American Recovery Association (NARA) and CCC’s Imani Center to offer culturally specific programming for Native and African American individuals at The Westwind.
+CCC is partnering with the Native American Rehabilitation Association (NARA) and CCC’s Imani Center to offer culturally specific programming for Native and African American individuals at The Westwind.
 Compared to other racial and ethnic groups in the United States and Oregon, American Indians and Alaska Natives experience some of the highest rates of chronic homelessness.
 Other members of the BIPOC community are not much further behind in terms of experiencing disproportionately high rates of chronic homelessness.

 An Investment in Portland, by Portlanders